SG-LiZhen/Practice_git/README.txt

 This is the 4th try~
 5th.~
 Now I think it is the last modify
-Actually this is the last modify I guess~
+Actually this is the last modify I guess~ well may be not